Core Concepts

 Alternatively, the include_style()

 method can be used to automatically include the stylesheet in the page, without needing to manually add it to the template.
-Note that, at this time, pages without a head
+This can be useful when a layout or component need to include its own styles.

 html! {